-As of Q4 2019, EH Ré SA own funds are of high quality, all classified as basic own funds in Tier 1 in terms of available own funds to meet the SCR.
-Part of this Tier 1 own funds, the subordinated liabilities (24% of total own funds), are classified as restricted.
-The rest of them are classified as Tier 1 unrestricted.
+As of 4Q 2020 EH Ré SA own funds are of high quality, all classified for 98.6% as basic own funds in Tier 1 in terms of available own funds to meet the SCR.
+Part of this Tier 1 own funds, the subordinated liabilities (28% of total own funds), are classified as restricted.
+The tier 3 consists of the deferred tax on the revaluation of the subordinated loan.